devnodesin/goimgserver/design/overview.md

-# GoImgServer
+# goimgserver

-**GoImgServer** is a backend microservice for storing images and serving optimized, resized, and converted images dynamically based on URL parameters.
+**goimgserver** is a backend microservice for storing images and serving optimized, resized, and converted images dynamically based on URL parameters.